 In computational geometry, the Voronoi diagram and Delaunay triangulation stand as fundamental cornerstones, with a broad variety of applications.
-As such we find for the Voronoi diagram applications in molecular modeling [6, 5], political science [10] topological data analysis [13] or mesh generation for finite volume methods [7].
-The Delaunay triangulation is among other applications widely used in finite element analysis.
+As such we find for the Voronoi diagram applications in molecular modeling [6, 5], political science [11] topological data analysis [14] or mesh generation for finite volume methods [7].
+The Delaunay triangulation is widely used in finite element analysis, among other applications.

-Beyond these applications, Voronoi diagrams and Delaunay triangulations have and inherent mathematical elegance which make them very interesting objects and very suitable to provide insights into the spatial partitioning of points, defining regions of influence and revealing underlying patterns within datasets.
+Beyond these applications, Voronoi diagrams and Delaunay triangulations have an inherent mathematical elegance which make them very interesting objects and very suitable to provide insights into the spatial partitioning of points, defining regions of influence and revealing underlying patterns within datasets.

-In this work, we focus on the Voronoi diagram and its computation for any given set of N points in the Euclidian geometry, as long as there are at least d linear independent points in $\mathbb{R}^d$ .
-By this we mean that the method also applies to generators in non-general position.
+In this work, we focus on the Voronoi diagram and its computation for any given set of N points in the Euclidian geometry (or on the sphere), as long as there are at least d linear independent points in \mathbb{R}^d (or every half sphere contains at least one point).
+In particular, since we do not claim otherwise, the method also applies to generators in non-general position.

-In a mathematical language, given N generators (nodes) $(x_i){i=1,...,N}$ in $\mathbb{R}^d$ satisfying the Voronoi diagram introduced in [15] is a partitioning of the space into cells $(x_i){i=1,...,N}$ according to the following definition.
+In a mathematical language, given N generators (nodes) $(x_i){i=1,\ldots,N}$ in \mathbb{R}^d satisfying the Voronoi diagram introduced in [16] is a partitioning of the space into cells $(x_i){i=1,...,N}$ according to the following definition.